Pinene, camphene, cineol, menthone, menthol, borneol, olive oil.

 Adults: Unless otherwise directed by the physician, the usual dose is 1 - 2 capsules 3 times daily before meals.

 Children 6-14 years: The usual dose is 1 capsule twice daily before meals.

 There are no known contra-indications to the use of Rowachol.

 Care should be exercised in the dosage of patients receiving anti-coagulants or drugs dependent on the liver for metabolism and excretion.

 Reducing fat intake in the diet is advisable.

 Although no teratogenic effects have been reported, it is advisable that pregnant women should not take Rowachol during the first trimester of pregnancy.

 No untoward side effects have been reported.
 A slight taste of peppermint may occur initially.

 A05AX - Other drugs for bile therapy ; Used in bile therapy.

-Cap (green, spherical, soft gelatin, containing greenish-yellow oil with strong aromatic odour) 50's, 10 x 10's.
+EC cap (green, spherical, soft gelatin containing a pale yellow or greenish-yellow oil) 50's, 10 x 10's.